lostintangent/whiteboard/README.md

 To begin using the collaborative whiteboard within your Visual Studio Live Share sessions, simply perform the following steps:

-1. Set the `liveshare.features` setting to `experimental`.
-This is a temporary requirement, since this extension makes use of experimental APIs in order to work.

 1. Install this extension, then reload VS Code.

 1. Click the `Live Share` button in your status bar to start a new collaboration session, and invite the developers you'd like to collaborate with.